The chargeless black shield of the Night's Watch

 - Deep Lake, located seven miles east of the Nightfort.
 Originally meant as a replacement to the Nightfort.
 It was paid for by Queen Alysanne Targaryen, and built by men sent to the Wall by King Jaehaerys I Targaryen.

 - Queensgate, originally called Snowgate.
-The castle was renamed after Queen Alysanne Targaryen visited.
+The castle was renamed after the visit of Queen Alysanne Targaryen.

 - Castle Black, one of the three castles currently still in use.
-Castle Black is the largest maintained castle, and is located at the northern end of the kingsroad.
+Castle Black is located at the northern end of the kingsroad, and an eastern road leads toward Eastwatch.
 By 298 AC, it is held by six hundred brothers.

 - Sable Hall